Muhindo-Galien/Marcado/README.md

 Hi!This is a sample wesbite made by Muhindo Galien.
 Only with the purpose to teach MERN Stack to improve my skills

-# Install the following  Dependencies
+# Install the following  Dependencies to run this app

 **For Backend** - `npm i`